Peaked cap: United States Coast Guard

-The United States Coast Guard wears the combination cap, known as the combo cover, with the Service Dress Blue uniform (SDBs), the Tropical Blue uniform (Trops), and with all other formal dress uniforms.
-The cover is identical to that of the Navy with respect to the chinstrap and peak ornamentation.
+The United States Coast Guard wears the combination cap, known as the combo cover, with the service dress blue uniform (SDBs), the tropical blue uniform (trops), and with all other formal dress uniforms.
+The cover is identical to that of the US Navy with respect to the chinstrap and peak ornamentation.
 Its crown is white.
 The buttons securing the chin strap to the sides of the band are smaller versions of the buttons worn on the Coast Guard's uniform coats.
 The blue band around the cap includes blue fabric extending upward on the front of the crown to serve as a backing behind the device.
 In the case of enlisted personnel, this extension is a blue circle identical to that on the caps of naval officers and chief petty officers.
 In the case of commissioned officers, however, the extension is a more elaborate polygon to accommodate the officers' cap device.

 Unlike their naval counterparts, coast guardsmen below the rank of chief petty officer wear combination covers; their cap device is a golden representation of the Coast Guard emblem.
-Coast Guard chief petty officers' cap devices match those of the Navy, albeit with a shield on the front of the fouled anchor; like Navy chiefs, their cap devices are enlarged renderings of the rank insignia worn on their collars.
+Coast Guard chief petty officers' cap devices match those of the navy, albeit with a shield on the front of the fouled anchor; like navy chiefs, their cap devices are enlarged renderings of the rank insignia worn on their collars.
 Coast Guard officers' cap device is an eagle with wings outstretched, above an anchor grasped horizontally in its talons.

+Female Coast Guardsmen wear the "bucket hat" style combination cap which has been the standard since female USCG members were called SPARS during World War II.
+The USCG has investigated allowing a unisex combination cover based on the male cover as the Navy has done, but has not yet allowed it.